comp1100/comp1100.github.io/_sources/innovation/8_customer_relationships_and_channels.md

 **Indirect Distribution Channels**

-1. **Marketplace (e.g., App Store)**: Selling products or services through third-party platforms like an app store (e.g., Apple's App Store, Google Play).
+1. **Marketplace (e.g., App Store)**: Selling products or services through third-party platforms like an app store (e.g., Apple's App Store, Google Play, Microsoft Software Centre).
 These provide access to a large customer base but usually involve sharing revenue or paying fees to the platform provider.

-1. **2-Step Distribution**: This involves selling products through intermediaries, such as wholesalers or retailers, who then sell the products to the end customers.
+1. **Two-Step Distribution**: This involves selling products through intermediaries, such as wholesalers or retailers, who then sell the products to the end customers.
 Common in industries where large-scale distribution networks are necessary to reach a broad audience.

 1. **Aggregators**: These are platforms that gather offerings from multiple providers into a single platform (for a price), making it easier for customers to compare and purchase products.
 Examples include travel booking sites or food delivery apps.